ellelang/LRs/Research Log.md

   To execute the Krinsky-Robb procedure, draw N observations on the parameter vector \beta from the estimated multivariate normal distribution of the parameters.

 - csv file can't have multiple sheets!!!
 Need to use xsl. to restore sheets!!!

+### 1/15/2019

+For the current RPL specification, with exponential distribution and a fixed parameter, K&R should be quite straightforward.

+As an aside, think about how you might use the uncertainty of WTA at a specific location to say something about practices/locations which may be robust to cost assumptions.

+Nlogit6 P548. exponential distribution, scaled:
+$$
+\beta_i = \beta v_i, \ v_i \sim exponential
+$$